socialsoftware/quizzes-tutor/backend/README.md

 Put in a simple way, it is a tool that aims to reduce complexity of distributed systems.

-It offers a lot of [usecases](https://cadenceworkflow.io/docs/use-cases/) (periodic execution, orchestration/saga, event-driven application).
-This project is only interested in the [Saga usecase](https://cadenceworkflow.io/docs/use-cases/orchestration/).
+It offers a lot of [usecases](https://cadenceworkflow.io/docs/use-cases/) (periodic execution, orchestration/saga, event-driven application) but this project is only interested in the [Saga usecase](https://cadenceworkflow.io/docs/use-cases/orchestration/).

 ### References